1912 Summer Olympics: Diving

-All of the medals in the men's competitions were split between the diving teams of the Swedish and German teams.
+All of the medals in the men's competitions were split between the diving teams of the Sweden and Germany.
 The men's high dive was a Swedish white out, with Swedish divers taking all three medal positions.
 Erik Adlerz took the gold medal, and proceeded to take the gold medal for Sweden in the 10 metre platform too.
 Albert Zürner took the silver for Germany, and Gustaf Blomgren won the bronze medal for Sweden.
 Another white out occurred in the 3 metre springboard with all three medals going to the German team, with Paul Günther taking gold, Hans Luber in the silver medal position and Kurt Behrens in bronze.
 A 10-metre platform event also took place for women, with Sweden taking two more medals, Greta Johansson in gold and Lisa Regnell in silver.
 Great Britain's Isabelle White won the bronze medal.
 The remaining finalists were all from Sweden.